Chief Investment Officer, Canada Life Limited & Managing Director, Canada Life Asset Management Limited.

 In-house management expertise

-By investing in our own cost-effective range of actively managed funds, we are able to draw on the expertise of our in-house fund management teams and their long-term track records in fixed income, equities and property.
-The managers also have the ability to choose other external investment managers if an internal fund is not available or suitable.
+By investing mainly in our own cost-effective range of actively managed funds, we are able to draw on the expertise of our in-house fund management teams and their long-term track records in fixed income, equities and property.
+The fund manager also has the ability to choose other external investment managers if an internal fund is not available or suitable.

 This fund is available as part of the Core Range within Canada Life’s Retirement Account solution.
 For more information on this visit here.